Google launches .day domains to bring attention to special days

 The .day domain names are already being used by religious and cultural organizations, for example, to spread knowledge about how and why holidays like Ramadan, Diwali and Easter are celebrated across the world.
 Days like Holocaust Remembrance Day by World Jewish Congress and Braille Day by National Federation of the Blind are also included.

-Google pointed to nonprofits raising awareness, too, including Trans Visibility Day by Human Rights Campaign, Native Nonprofit Day by Native Ways Federation, Equal Pay Day by National Women's Law Center, Accessibility Day by GAAD Foundation, MLK Day by NAACP, Wildlife Day by World Wildlife Fund, Red Nose Day by Comic Relief, Veterans Day by Team Rubicon and Sesame Street Day by Sesame Street.
+Google pointed to nonprofits raising awareness, too, including Trans Visibility Day by the Human Rights Campaign, Native Nonprofit Day by the Native Ways Federation, Equal Pay Day by the National Women's Law Center, Accessibility Day by the GAAD Foundation, MLK Day by the NAACP, Wildlife Day by the World Wildlife Fund, Red Nose Day by Comic Relief, Veterans Day by Team Rubicon and Sesame Street Day by Sesame Street.

 You can even "donate" your birthday on birth.day to charity Save the Children.